pcbldi/bql/README.md

-Gesql
+Bql
 -------------------------------

 Sql Builder in Groovy

 Provides easier methods and builders to generate SQL.
 Example Usage -

 ```